Shubham0394-Tester/Portfolio/README.md

 This portfolio is a reflection of my journey so far—highlighting real-world projects, practical test cases, and the continuous learning that drives me.
 I'm excited to keep growing and contributing to impactful, quality-driven software development.

+Although my academic background is non-IT, it helped me develop strong discipline and attention to detail—qualities that have been essential in my QA work.

 # My Experience
+Software Test Engineer
+Acme Infovision Systems Pvt.
+Ltd – Jul 2021 to Nov 2023

+Participated in daily stand-up meetings to discuss progress, blockers, and coordinate with cross-functional teams

+Tested Jewellery ERP software across web, desktop, and mobile platforms

+Designed and executed 1000+ test cases with comprehensive coverage

+Reported and tracked bugs using Redmine, collaborated closely with developers for quick resolution